telerik/reporting-docs/knowledge-base/displaying-reports-from-report-server-through-custom-report-source-resolver.md

 ## Description
-Sometimes you want to avoid adding the Report Server credentials in the initialization of the viewer.
-This can be done by the usage of Custom Report Source Resolver.
+Sometimes you want to avoid adding the Report Server's credentials in the initialization of the viewer.
+This can be done by the usage of [Custom Report Source Resolver](../telerik-reporting-rest-custom-report-resolver).

 ## Solution
-1. You need to add references to
+1. You need to add references to the **Telerik.ReportServer.Services.Models** assembly.

-2. The CRSR:
+2. In the Resolve method of the CustomReportSourceResolver, firstly, you should create a setting for the Report Server connection.
+Then based on the passed category and report name from the viewer, you need to get the report from the Report Server and return it as an InstanceReportSource.
+Eventually, the CustomReportSourceResolver has to look as follows:

 ```CSharp
  public class CustomReportSourceResolver : IReportSourceResolver
  {